Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Source: I saw it on a TV program on how to clean things on a low budget.

 by John from Lanarkshire, Scotland

-This is a guide about cleaning discolored coffee cups.
+This is a page about cleaning discolored coffee cups.
 Cups and mugs can become stained with coffee and sometimes need more than just soap and water.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I used to live in England and they drink lots of tea there.
 The way that they clean the stains is to wet the inside of the cup and rub salt over the stains.
 It works easy and fast.
 This also works for coffee stains.

 By Heather from Whitman, MA

 I buy an container of Oxygen based cleaner at the Dollar store and just put about 1/2 scoop in the cup, fill it with hot water and the stains are removed immediately.
 No scrubbing with anything harsh that might damage the surface of the cup or mug.
 (12/06/2006)

 Best for me have been the commercial tablets sold to clean dentures.
 Drop one in the dirty cup filled with water, and Voila!
 Completely clean in a few minutes.
 (02/27/2007)